up to 23%

 The only existing language requirement for contracts is that they must be in a language both employee and employer understand.

 It is possible to define a probationary period for a new employee.
-However, the trial period must not exceed 12 months.
+The common length for probation periods is 3 months.
+In no case should the trial period exceed 12 months.

 Get expert guidance from the Lano team to compare your options and keep growing.